 We tell you what processes have already been completed and what awaits us soon.

-Thank you for your attention, stay tuned!
+Thank you so much for being so attentive; stay tuned!